 Backup Retention Period

-Change the retention period on the Storage Vaults page.
-This change applies to all newly generated backup data in the backup vault.
+Modify on the Storage Vaults page.
+Changes apply to newly generated backup data only.

-ImportantTo restore a cumulative incremental backup file or log backup file, Cloud Backup must obtain the most recent full backup file.
-The full backup file is not recycled until the cumulative incremental backup file or log backup file expires.
-Configure a reasonable backup cycle and expiration time.
+ImportantRestoring an incremental or log backup requires the most recent full backup, which is retained until all dependent backups expire.
+Configure your backup cycle and expiration accordingly.
 For more information, see How does Cloud Backup clear expired database backup files?

 The backup plan is created.

-After the backup plan is created, view the backup plan details on the Backup Plans tab.
-The details include the next execution time and backup intervals for full backup, incremental backup, and log backup.
-Cloud Backup backs up the SQL Server database from the specified start time at the specified interval.
+After the backup plan is created, view details on the Backup Plans tab.
+The details include the next execution time and backup intervals for each backup type.
+Cloud Backup backs up the SQL Server database at the specified start time and interval.

 When the backup execution time is reached, Cloud Backup runs the backup plan.
-The backup job is completed when the Status is Idle and the Next Run time is displayed.
+The job completes when the Status is Idle and the Next Run time is displayed.

 More operations

-On the Backup Plan tab, find the backup plan.
-In the Actions column, the following operations are available:
+On the Backup Plan tab, find the target backup plan.
+The following operations are available in the Actions column:

 Configure alert settings